Blood gas test: Values measured

 Blood samples for testing are taken from arterial blood by a radial artery puncture, and from venous blood by venipuncture.
 Samples of capillary blood are taken using a lancet and capillary action.
-Samples from capillaries from either the earlobe or the fingertip can be used to predict the arterial partial pressure of carbon dioxide, and the blood's pH.
+Capillary samples from the earlobe or the fingertip can be used to predict blood pH and the arterial partial pressure of carbon dioxide in the blood.
 Samples from the earlobe are seen to be a more appropriate site for the prediction of the arterial partial pressure of oxygen.